argonne-lcf/inference-endpoints/README.md

 python3 generate_auth_token.py refresh
 ```

 > **⏰ Token Validity:** All access tokens are valid for 48 hours, but a refresh token will allow you to acquire new access tokens programatically without needing to re-authenticate.
+Refresh tokens do not expire unless they are left unused for 6 months or more.
 >
 > **🔒 Access Note:**
 > * Endpoints are restricted.
 You must be on Argonne's network (Use VPN, Dash, or SSH to ANL machine).